China's Huawei Unveils 'Milestone' Smartphone With Homegrown OS

 The launch caps a major turnaround in the fortunes of Huawei, which saw its wings clipped by gruelling US sanctions in recent years but has since bounced back with soaring sales.

+People are seen inside a Huawei store at the Wangfujing shopping area in Beijing on November 26, 2024, shortly after Huawei's new Mate 70 mobile phone was launched.
+(Photo by ADEK BERRY / AFP)

-"Today, the long-awaited Mate 70, the most powerful one ever, is here," Richard Yu, executive director of Huawei's Consumer Business Group, told a raucous launch event Tuesday afternoon at the firm's Shenzhen headquarters.
+"Today, the long-awaited Mate 70, the most powerful one ever, is here," Richard Yu, chairman of Huawei's Consumer Business Group, told a raucous launch event Tuesday at the firm's Shenzhen headquarters.

 The risks are high -- unlike a previous iteration, based on Android's open-source code, HarmonyOS Next requires a complete rewiring of all apps on the smartphones it powers.